 We play high-quality, 320-kilobit-per-second or lossless music from both a computer and a mobile phone to hear how it sounds.
 We also test how the wireless headphone handles transitions in songs and what happens when you get a call.

 By pressing the button long enough, we check for features like voice dialing or redial.
 We also test any additional control features, such as voice commands or built-in voice commands.

 Manufacturers make a lot about noise cancellation.
 We pay special attention to how the transmissions sound in noisy areas.
-The headphones will be tested in at least one of the following situations: in noisy areas, windy areas, or a car with the windows down.
+The headphones will be put through at least one of the following tests: in a windy, noisy, or windowless vehicle.

 The headphone’s reception quality is compared based on two important test positions: the handset in front of our eyes and the back of our hands.
 Sometimes, the signal can be affected by placing your body between your headphone and your phone.